 Oh, I learned enough already.
-But never once did I hear anything about right or wrong
+But never once did I hear anything about right or wrong. – The Garment Jungle (1957)

 Today’s movie is The Garment Jungle (1957).
 This movie is a gritty Film-Noir crime story that is great for our #Noirvember celebration.
 The only reason I took a look at this movie is because of Robert Loggia.
 But with Lee J. Cobb, Gia Scala, and Richard Boone, this turned out to be a pretty solid movie, with a decent plot.
 This movie is rated at 6.6 on iMDB.com.[1]
 The movie has a 64 percent rating on Rotten Tomatoes.[2]
 I feel it’s a little better than the ratings.